zapier/visual-builder/docs/_conversion/maintaining.md

 The following applies when you're building _new_ triggers and actions, and working with custom scripting code.
 These are the idioms of the way operations are executed on the new platform.

-_If you're making changes to the code in the Advanced > "Legacy Web Builder" section, the following statemetns do not apply.
+_If you're making changes to the code in the Advanced > "Legacy Web Builder" section, the following statements do not apply.
 That code is run in an "emulated" context and works just like the old environment._

 **Code us scoped to the individual trigger or action**